My guide to eating out in Cape Town: 2026 update

 El Burro (Green Point)

-This is my favourite Mexican restaurant and I love their cerviche and fish tacos.
+This is my favourite Mexican restaurant and I love their ceviche and fish tacos.
 The pork chilorio is also delicious if I can ever get away from the first two.
-Booking is advisable in the evening and essential on weekend nights and asks for a balcony table.
+Booking is advisable in the evening and essential on weekend nights but has moved downstairs to a smaller space that was formerly Cabrito serving more Taqueria-style food.
 They have a big selection of tequilas and mescal too.
-Their sister restaurant; El Burro Taqueria is another fab spot for a quick bite on the run.
+Their sister restaurant El Burro Taqueria on Kloof Street is another fab spot for a quick bite on the run.

 IL Leone Mastrantonio (Green Point)

-I have only ever had amazing pasta at this popular spot and I always eat their seafood or prawn linguini.
-They serve the very best and thinnest flatbreads that are so crispy and delicious, they are worth visiting for alone.
+I have only ever had amazing pasta at this popular spot, and I always eat their seafood or prawn linguini.
+They serve the very best and thinnest flatbreads that are so crispy and delicious, that they are worth visiting for alone.

 SOUTHERN PENINSULA